michael2012z/BitBible/markdown/JPS/files/Exod.md

 30. So the people rested on the seventh day.

-31. And the house of Israel called the name thereof Manna;Heb.
-Man. and it was like coriander seed, white; and the taste of it was like wafers made with honey.
+31. And the house of Israel called the name thereof Manna;

 32. And Moses said: 'This is the thing which HaShem hath commanded: Let an omerful of it be kept throughout your generations; that they may see the bread wherewith I fed you in the wilderness, when I brought you forth from the land of Egypt.'